angelsk/sfCmsPlugin/README.md

     	    cultures:         [en]
     	    default_culture:  en
     	    url_prefix:       http://www.example.com   # optional url_prefix if cms has a different domain to the main site
-          root_module:      default      # You will need to ensure you have a module.yml for whichever module this is - see below
+          root_module:        index                    # You will need to ensure you have a module.yml for whichever module this is - see below

           # the default site
           default_site:     ##SITENAME##